bobbyshaw/tomrobertshaw.net/_posts/2015-12-21-introduction-to-machine-learning-with-naive-bayes.md

     P(A|B) = P(A) x P(B|A) / P(B)

-Another way that this can be described is that the probability of an class given a feature observed is equal to the ratio of the chance of the class and the chance of the feature being found in that class against the chance that that feature is seen in all classes.
+Going back to our example, this formula can be described as: Given a word, the probability that a document is French is equal to the ratio of the probability that it would be French anyway, and the proportion of French documents that contain that word, against the proportion of all documents that contain that word.

-Going back to our example, if we use some real numbers we can see it in practice.
+Inserting some real numbers into the equation and we see:

     P(French) = 0.08
     P(mode|French) = 0.62